pfhonore/puppet-slurm/README.md

 * `slurm::slurmdbd_storage_pass`: String that sets StoragePass in slurmdbd.conf.
 This is the password for the database that the slurmdbd will use.
 Default is `slurmdbd`.
 * `slurm::slurmdbd_storage_user`: String that sets StorageUser in slurmdbd.conf.
 This is the user name of the user that slurm will use to update the database.
 Default is `slurmdbd`.
 * `slurm::slurmdbd_conf_override`: This is a hash that sets specific variables in the slurmdbd.conf.
 Default is set to `$slurm::params::slurmdbd_conf_override`.
+* `slurm::slurmctld_log_file`: String that sets where the log for the slurmd will be written.
+Default is `/var/log/slurm/slurmdbd.log`.
+* `slurm::slurmdbd_archive_dir`: String that sets where the slurmdbd archive will be for when it archives data.
+Default is `/var/lib/slurm/archive`.

 ## Development